-There is a certain nostalgia seeing that steel tub sitting in a desert scene with some cactuses and cowboy hat and boots next to it.
-For us, unfortunately, the bare steel didn’t work long term so we had to alter the look, and here is why…
+There is a certain nostalgia in seeing that steel tub sitting in a desert scene with some cactuses and cowboy hats and boots next to it.
+For us, unfortunately, the bare steel didn’t work long-term so we had to alter the look, and here is why…

 Our yard is pretty much all hill.
 It is a long and narrow yard that slopes right after our paver patio.
 Once upon a time about 16 years ago, I had a landscaping company come over to give me an estimate for how much it would be to dig out a part of the hill to make room for a small above-ground pool.
 The guy just laughed at me and said he wasn’t even going to give me an estimate because he doesn’t want to do the job.
 There was no room to get heavy equipment in to dig that out and he didn’t know anyone who would do this by hand.
 I was so bummed.
-Pennsylvania summers are hot and I wanted a small pool so we could play with our small kids and cool off.
+Pennsylvania summers are hot and I wanted a small backyard pool so we could play with our small kids and cool off.

 For me, the only option was to nag my husband to dig.
 I had even purchased an 8-foot Intex above-ground pool at some point which we only ended up giving to the neighbors where we used it in their yard for a couple of years while the kids were little.
 I was however determined to one day find a solution.